tomlm/CShell/README.md

 }
 ```

-If you don't want to have the *shell.* prefix, you can derive from it like this:
+If you don't want to have the *shell.* instance prefix, you can derive from CShell and have access to the methods
+without a instance pointer, cleaning up your code:

 ```CSharp
 #r "nuget: Newtonsoft.Json, 11.0.2"